shelialia/tp/docs/DeveloperGuide.md

 2. `check-in 3`  when the guest list is at least of length 3 and the third guest has status `CHECKED-IN` or `CHECKED-OUT`.</br>
    **Expected**: An error is displayed, stating that the chosen guest has already been checked in.

-3. `check-in 3` when guest list is shorter than length 3.</br>
+3. `check-in x` when guest list is shorter than length x.</br>
     **Expected**: An error is displayed, stating that the stated guest index is invalid.

 4. `check-in`</br>
     **Expected**: No input guest index provided.
-Error message appears, stating that a guest index must be included in the `check-in` command.
+Error message appears, stating that the provided check-in command is invalid and the correct check-in command format.

 ### Check Out

+Checking out a guest.

 **Prerequisites**
 1. The guest to be checked out is already checked in and has not checked out (ie. must have status set to `CHECKED-IN`).